-A. County Application Form.

-- B. Mineral Owner.
+- A. County Application Form. - B. Mineral Owner.
 Certification of ownership of the mineral estate or of all necessary lease interests in the mineral estate. - C. Date of APD Filing.
 Anticipated or actual date of associated APD filing with the COGCC. - D. Pre-application Conference Checklist.
 Completion of form provided by the Land Use Department at the pre-application conference. - E. Proof of Notice.
 Certification of proper notice as required by Section 12-400(G). - F. Verification of Legal Access and Use of Private Roads.
 Information demonstrating that the Applicant has the right to use private access roads which are necessary for the operation and that the Applicant has entered into an agreement with the private road owner regarding maintenance, improvements necessitated by the proposed oil and gas operation, and reimbursement for damages.
 Recorded or historically used easements providing access to or across the parcel(s) shall be provided. - G. Proximity of Other Wells and Other Oil and Gas Operations.
 A map showing the location of all producing, closed, abandoned, and shut-in wells and other oil and gas operations within one (1) mile of the site. - H. Site Plan and Parcel Information.
-The scaled drawing required by COGCC Rule 303(c) and forms 2 and 2A may serve as the basis for the Site Plan and Parcel Information, however, the following information must be included: A map with north arrow and appropriate scale for the parcel on which the operation is proposed, indicating the following: - 1.
-Well Siting.
+The scaled drawing required by COGCC Rule 303(c) and forms 2 and 2A may serve as the basis for the Site Plan and Parcel Information, however, the following information must be included: : - Well Siting.
 The location of wellhead, pumping units, tanks, and treaters.
-Expedited development plan review applications shall also include information establishing compliance with the well siting criteria of Section 12-601(B) or 12-601(C). - 2.
-Dimensions of the Site.
-Dimensions of the site, indicating area in square feet and acres, and the area of the site to be disturbed for permanent operations and temporary operations. - 3.
-Easements and Rights-of-Way.
-Utility line easements and rights-of-way within 150 feet of the proposed site and access road. - 4.
-Improvements.
-Existing improvements within 1,500 feet of the location on which the operation is proposed.
+Expedited development plan review applications shall also include information establishing compliance with the well siting criteria of Section 12-601(B) or 12-601(C). - Dimensions of the Site.
+Dimensions of the site, indicating area in square feet and acres, and the area of the site to be disturbed for permanent operations and temporary operations. - Easements and Rights-of-Way.
+Utility line easements and rights-of-way within 150 feet of the proposed site and access road. - Improvements.
+Existing improvements within 1,500 feet of the location on which the operation is proposed. - 5.
+Existing and Proposed Facilities.
+Existing and proposed facilities such as structures, pipelines, tanks, wells, gathering lines, flow lines, staging and storage areas, equipment, temporary use area and permanent well pads.